AlonKellner/waloviz/doc/user-guide/index.rst

 `Overlaying Data <02-overlaying-data.html>`_
     Add curves overlayed on the player, good for time-aligned visualizations such as a waveform.

+`Responsiveness and Size <03-responsiveness-and-size.html>`_
+    Control the size ot your player and customize the responsiveness to your personal needs.

 .. toctree::
     :titlesonly:
     :hidden: